// methodology and sources

 Alberta Heritage Savings Trust Fund assets under management as of December 31, 2024: $31.9 billion (market value).

 Source: audited annual reports from Alberta Treasury Board and Finance.
-Historical AUM values from FY-end reports for each year 2010–2024.
+Historical AUM values are taken from fiscal-year-end reports for each year 2010 through 2024.
 All figures are market value at fiscal year end.

-No compounding, no fees, no slippage modeled.
-Historical BTC/CAD prices are monthly closing prices.
+No compounding, no fees, and no slippage are modeled.
+Historical BTC/CAD prices are monthly closing values.

 BTC/CAD price data